-How will the motorcycle and scooter areas be designated?
+How are motorcycle and scooter areas designated?

 Motorcycle and scooter riders can only park in the designated footpath areas.
-Signs will delineate the area where you can park your motorcycle.
+Signs delineate the area where you can park your motorcycle.
 Any motorcycle or scooter found parked outside of the designated footpath area may be issued a fine in accordance with Australian Road Rule regulation 197.
 Fines may also be issued by SAPOL.

 Will there be interactions between people riding motorcycles or scooters and pedestrians?

 The locations do not require motorcycles or scooters to cross footpath areas or pedestrian desire lines.
 Unlike the recently changed laws regarding riding bicycles along footpaths, riding a motorcycle or scooter on a footpath is an offence.